jessfraz/blog/content/post/a-tale-of-two-3d-printers.md

 This took 9 hours and 37 minutes on the
 Replicator+.
 It took 3 hours and 9 minutes on the Form 3.
-The model on the left below is from the Replicator+ and the model on the right in the Form 3.
+The model on the left below is from the Replicator+ and the model on the right is from the Form 3.
 As you can tell the quality from the Form 3 is far smoother.
 There are fewer build lines, it feels like one continuous piece, and there no strays of filament on the Form 3 model.
 The only small imperfections in the Form 3 model come from my